Tag

 Marvel’s Spider-Man 2, the highly anticipated sequel from Insomniac Games, raises the bar in every aspect.
 It shines on the PS5, delivering stunning visuals, and the gameplay matches that excellence with numerous enhancements.
 From improved combat to web-swinging through the city, sid-quests, and more, everything is better than ever.

 This grand sequel seamlessly juggles a plethora of ideas, creating an overwhelming, yet sleek adventure.
 Even with a 100% completion goal, it’s a manageable 35-hour journey.
-Marvel’s Spider-Man 2 not only lives up to its predecessor, but surpasses it, crafting an emotional and inclusive superhero experience that’s unique to the world of games.
+Marvel’s Spider-Man 2 not only lives up to its predecessor, but surpasses it, crafting an emotional and inclusive superhero experience that’s unique to the world of video games.

 Alan Wake 2